yuvaraj-neelagandan/emptyslate/README.md

 ## Contact

-For any inquiries or feedback, please contact us at [your_email_address].
+For any inquiries or feedback, please contact us at emptyslate.info@gmail.com.

-## Acknowledgments

-We extend our gratitude to all the contributors and open-source libraries that have made Empty Slate possible.